jxom/bumbag-ui/CONTRIBUTING.md

   > `git push origin add-my-component`

-2. Head to the Fannypack repository, and open a pull request
+2. Head to the Bumbag repository, and open a pull request

-  > Or enter this in your address bar: `https://github.com/fannypackui/fannypack/compare/master...<your-username>:<branch>`
+  > Or enter this in your address bar: `https://github.com/bumbagui/bumbag/compare/master...<your-username>:<branch>`